 Is ZQ an NGO?

 ZQ is a wool certification, developed and owned by The New Zealand Merino Company Ltd. which is a commercial company.
-ZQ is recognised by ISO/IEC 17065:2012 and all auditing is done by third party services.
+All ZQ auditing is done by third party services.

 How can I buy ZQ wool?

 If it’s ZQ Natural Fibre you’re after, you’ve come to the right place!
 We help set long-term, forward contracts for 1-year supply, through to 10 years, delivering beautifully scoured ZQ wool tops.
 If you’re feeling the connection, we’d love to hear from you.
 Contact us today!

 I want to start a business.
 Where can I buy ZQ fabrics or yarns for making stuff?